 Avoid Strenuous Activity

 People with mono should avoid sports, lifting, exercising, falls, and any potential injury to the abdomen for about 4 weeks.
 That is because mono affects the spleen to some extent in about 50% to 60% of people with mono.
 An enlarged spleen is more vulnerable to rupture either spontaneously or from trauma to the abdomen.
 A ruptured spleen is a medical emergency.
 Anyone with mono should get medical clearance before resuming physical activities, especially contact sports.

 Mononucleosis often inflames the liver and alcohol can make this inflammation worse.
 Mono patients should not use alcohol while they are ill or until a provider tells them it is safe.

-Even the common symptoms of mono are frequently severe enough to warrant prescription medication for pain relief during the acute phase.
 If any concerns regarding the possibility of mono or complications from mono, call or schedule an appointment with an IU Health Center medical provider.

 Learn more by visiting the Centers for Disease Control website.